valencik/mastersAPSC/documents/thesis/thesis.md

 The Data and Database
 =====================
 %- Data Structure and Representation?
-An early and difficult stage in any data science project is data acquisition.
-Thankfully the National Nuclear Data Center has composed the Nuclear Science References (NSR) database already.
+The United States National Nuclear Data Center (NNDC) has composed the Nuclear Science References (NSR) database.
-For this work, a full database dump of the NSR was acquired on January 29th 2014.
+A full database dump of the NSR was acquired on January 29th 2014.
-For simplicity, the data acquired from the NNDC on January 29th will be referred to as if it were the complete NSR database.
+For simplicity, the data acquired from the NNDC on that date will be referred to as if it were the complete NSR database.
 All efforts have been taken to ensure the research procedures can easily be extended and repeated on new NSR data.

 ## Data Preparation
-The NSR data was provided in a custom EXCHANGE format @winchell2007nuclear.
+The NSR data is maintained in a custom EXCHANGE format @winchell2007nuclear.
 This format is flat text that is not suitable for direct analysis.
-The data needs to be easily parseable into a data structure for analysis and use.
+To fully utilize the daya, it needs to be easily parseable into a data structure for analysis and use.
-The easiest approach is to transform the data into a common format for which parsers already exist.
+The approach least likely to introduce errors is to transform the data into a common format for which parsers already exist.

-[JavaScript Object Notation](http://json.org), or JSON, was chosen as the final data format.
+[JavaScript Object Notation](http://json.org), or JSON, was chosen as the data format for this work.
-This choice was almost entirely motivated by the author's familiarity with JSON.
-While other data formats could have sufficed (perhaps [YAML](http://yaml.org), for example) certain common data formats like comma separated values (csv) would have been more difficult.
+While other data formats could have sufficed (perhaps [YAML](http://yaml.org), for example), certain common data formats like comma separated values (csv) would have been more difficult.
-This is primarily because of the requirement for arrays in the data.
+JSON met the requirements, including those for arrays and has the advantage of being openly available, well-supported, with a handy user community, and it was familiar to the author.
 This requirement is discussed further in the [Data Representation](#data-representation) section.

 %- NSR EXCHANGE format discussion